-Over the years, I’ve helped thousands of CEO’s to find, speak and live their true life’s purpose.
+Impermanence shows itself in many ways.
+I have noticed something interesting over the years.
+I have helped thousands of CEO’s to find, speak and live their true life’s purpose.
 I’ve noticed a commonality amongst them.
 They believe that once they’ve found their essence, that’s it.
 It’s done.
+It’s their permanence.

 They have a plan for everything.
 And in part, this is true.
 They have vision and a plan for themselves in every aspect of life.
 But, they have a permanency of mind too.
 A fixation on that specific plan.
 However I’ve come to see for myself, and those I help, that the only permanence is impermanence.